Home

 You’re probably aware that malaria is also spread to humans by certain types of mosquitos.
 The mosquitos transmit a parasite that causes symptoms from fever and chills to fatigue, confusion, seizures, and difficulty breathing.
 Malaria can be fatal, though it does not spread from person to person.

 It might surprise you to learn that malaria was once a major problem in the United States.
-According to NPR, the use of insecticides, drainage ditches, and window screens helped significantly reduce mosquito bites and by the early 1950s, malaria transmission was eliminated in the United States.
+According to NPR, the use of insecticides, drainage ditches, and window screens helped significantly reduce mosquito bites.
+Malaria transmission was eliminated in the United States in 1951, confirmed by the CDC.
+(There are still rare cases of locally transmitted malaria in the U.S. — including small outbreaks in Florida and Texas in 2023, though these are extremely limited.)

 Smallpox